jeremiah-c-leary/static-timing-by-example/docs/source/source_synchronous_input_timing.rst

 ~~~~~~~~~~~~

 Setup checks are dependent on the frequency of the clock and will use the clock period variable.
-Hold checks are frequency independent, and will therefore not use the clock period variable.
+Hold checks are frequency independent, and will not use the clock period variable.

 .. code:: tcl